-- 1. an ability to identify, formulate, and solve information technology problems by applying principles of engineering, science, and mathematics - 2. an ability to apply information technology design to produce solutions that meet specified needs with consideration of public safety and welfare, as well as cultural, social, and economic factors - 3. an ability to communicate effectively with a range of audiences - 4. an ability to recognize ethical and professional responsibilities and make informed judgments, which must consider the impact of information technology solutions in economic and societal contexts - 5. an ability to establish goals, plan tasks, and meet objectives - 6. an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use judgment to draw conclusions - 7. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies
+- 1. identify, formulate, and solve information technology problems by applying principles of engineering, science, and mathematics - 2. apply information technology design to produce solutions that meet specified needs with consideration of public safety and welfare, as well as cultural, social, and economic factors - 3. communicate effectively with a range of audiences - 4. recognize ethical and professional responsibilities and make informed judgments, which must consider the impact of information technology solutions in economic and societal contexts - 5. establish goals, plan tasks, and meet objectives - 6. develop and conduct appropriate experimentation, analyze and interpret data, and use judgment to draw conclusions - 7. acquire and apply new knowledge as needed, using appropriate learning strategies